Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Conclusions and Future Work

-For the selected $1000\,m$ threshold distance, our best performing vessel detection model achieved an overall $\FOneScore{}$-score of over $90\%$, with balanced class-wise performance; and for vessel localization, the selected regression system achieved a mean absolute error of $141\,m$, demonstrating reliable detection and distance estimation under diverse environmental and traffic conditions.
-These results highlight DAS as a practical alternative to conventional maritime surveillance methods, allowing for continuous monitoring without reliance on cooperative systems such as AIS.
+For the selected $1000\,m$ threshold distance, our best-performing vessel detection model achieved an overall $\FOneScore{}$-score of over $90\%$, with balanced class-wise performance; and for vessel localization, the selected regression system achieved a mean absolute error of $141\,m$, demonstrating reliable detection and distance estimation under diverse environmental and traffic conditions.
+We also carried out a comparison with a beamforming-based distance estimation method, showing that the proposed ML approach achieves lower localization errors and offers a more robust and computationally efficient alternative.
+These results highlight DAS as a practical alternative to conventional maritime surveillance methods, allowing for continuous, all-weather monitoring without reliance on cooperative systems such as AIS.
+More importantly, they demonstrate the practical relevance of DAS for submarine cable protection, since the combination of high vessel-detection performance and accurate distance estimation under real-world conditions provides actionable information for monitoring vessel activity in the vicinity of critical subsea infrastructure.
+In this sense, the current work goes beyond a proof-of-concept validation and provides evidence that DAS is a feasible and promising technology for continuous cable-centered maritime surveillance.

 The release of the full dataset used in this work will enable other researchers to easily reproduce our machine learning experiments, compare new algorithms, and extend vessel detection efforts in other submarine cable-related contexts.
+Our field validation focused on vessel detection and cable-relative distance estimation for submarine cable protection represents, to the best of our knowledge, one of the most extensive DAS-based vessel-monitoring studies specifically aimed at cable-protection applications.
+Since this validation is based on a single deployment, cross-cable transferability remains to be quantified through additional deployments.
+Nevertheless, the proposed methodology provides a reproducible framework that can be applied to future deployments.